The online Comment window has expired

 • Default_avatar

-Andrea Rosen about 5 years ago
+Andrea Rosen over 5 years ago

 I support rent increase caps.
 I do NOT support the limited JUST CAUSE.
 I have been a landlord since 1978.
 Only non-renewed a lease once.
 Tenant was crazy.
 Tenant came with unit when I purchased.
 I did not do screening.
 Permit sellers to vacate tenants upon sale of unit so new owner can conduct tenant selection.
 Don't adopt until you absolutely know the cost of this new bureaucracy.
 TENANTS will pay for the cost of this program so make sure you know how much you will be adding to their rent by adopting this program.
 Adopt the rent cap now, get the cost of the program from staff and postpone the so-called just cause.
 Exempt owners of fewer than 10 units that would be subject to this rule unless there is evidence they are the source of the problem.